-For new homes with a price of $350,000 or less you are able to receive a maximum HST rebate of $30,000 while homes between $350,000 and $450,000 there is a sliding scale, refer to the CRA’s reference for HST New Housing Rebate Calculator.
+For new homes with a price of $350,000 or less, you are able to receive a maximum HST rebate of $30,000 while for homes between $350,000 and $450,000, there is a sliding scale, refer to the CRA’s reference for HST New Housing Rebate Calculator.

 The HST rebate is a refund received by qualified homebuyers on a portion of the purchase amount of their new home.
 While the exact refund amount may differ, generally speaking, the maximum rebate at the provincial level is $24,000 (max $400,000 x 0.08 x 0.75) while the maximum federal rebate is $6,300 (max $350,000 x 0.05 x 0.36).